antidmg/api-bench/README.md

 ## Usage
 ### Run a melnet server
 First, you should have access to a melnet server's address (either remote or locally) in the form of `IP:host`.
-To run the server locally, clone this [repo](gh repo clone themeliolabs/melnet) and `cargo run`.
+To run the server locally, clone this repo: `gh repo clone themeliolabs/melnet)` and `cargo run`.
 Note the IP and host in the console output.

 ### Run the load test
 ``` sh